Ready! PR! Fight!

 Most issue trackers offer a comment box before requesting changes or making approvals.

-Request Changes Example:
+Request Changes Examples

 I found 0 Critical Issues, 1 Important Issue and have left some non blocking suggestions.
 The important issue is what is blocking me from approving your changes.
 Please consider my comments and address the important issue.